speedata/publisher/doc/manual/doc/description-en/luafilter.md

 ------|-------------
 `projectdir` | A value that contains the current working directory (the one with the `layout.xml` and `publisher.cfg`) `run_saxon`  | A function that calls the external Java-program `saxon`.
 It accepts three mandatory arguments (the transformation stylesheet, the input file and the output file) and an optional argument that is passed as the parameter string to saxon.
 The function returns a boolean value (success) and optionally a string in case of a `false` success value.
+`validate_relaxng`  | A function that validates an XML file against a RelaxNG schema.
+The first argument is the XML file, the second argument the RelaxNG schema.
+You can use relative paths for both.

     ok, err = runtime.run_saxon("transformation.xsl","source.xml","data.xml","param1=value1 param2=value2")